 Mabo Nasu (Mapo Eggplant) is a Chinese influenced food that is very popular in Japan!
 It is easy to make and so delicious.
-We eat with a bowl of rice and you’ll possibly fall in love with it as a new favorite dish!
+We eat with a bowl of rice and you’ll definitely fall in love with it as a new favorite dish!

 What is Japanese Mabo Nasu (Mapo Eggplant)?